Skip to content

 Caregiver smiling and playing game with older couple-Assisted living myths

 Unfortunately, there is still a stigma around assisted living communities.
 Some people picture senior living communities as hospital-like settings, where residents sit around all day.
-However, this could not be farther from the truth of what life is like in today’s assisted living communities.
+However, this could not be farther from the truth of what life is like in today’s assisted living communities, which are vibrant, caring environments that prioritize residents’ well-being, safety, and engagement.

 Assisted living communities provide exceptional care services and engaging activities to help older adults find passion, purpose, and success in their everyday lives.
-Lakeshore Senior Living, a brand-new assisted living and memory care community in Guntersville, Alabama, offers a welcoming environment that allows individuals to feel comfortable, safe, and at home.
+Lakeshore Senior Living, a brand-new senior community offering assisted living and memory care in Guntersville, Alabama, offers a welcoming environment that allows individuals to feel comfortable, safe, and at home.

-We want to set the record straight once and for all by sharing the truth behind some of the common myths about assisted living.
+We want to set the record straight once and for all by sharing the truth behind some of the common myths about assisted living, highlighting the active and engaged living residents who benefit from these communities.

 Myth #1: Assisted Living Communities Are Boring